 - Must be pursuing, or plan to pursue, a degree with a focus on cybersecurity or information assurance.

-- You may be a senior in high school, an undergraduate student who is currently a junior, freshman or sophomore.
-If you are in your senior year, please apply for the (ISC)² Graduate Scholarship if appropriate. (add hyperlink to Graduate page)
+- You may be a senior in high school, or an undergraduate student who is currently a junior, freshman, sophomore or senior who will be pursuing an undergraduate degree in the fall.
+If you will have graduated with your undergraduate degree by the fall then please apply for the (ISC)² Graduate Scholarship if appropriate.

 - You may be a citizen of any country (US citizenship not required)